-There are three packages to choose from, Basic, Standard and Premium.
-In summary, the Basic package only streams on one device in Standard Definition, whereas Standard offers HD steaming on two devices simultaneously.
+There are three packages to choose from: Basic, Standard and Premium.
+In summary, the Basic package only streams on one device in Standard Definition, whereas Standard offers HD streaming on two devices simultaneously.
 The Premium package allows for UHD streaming on up to four devices at a time.
-The payments are in US Dollars at 7.99, 9.99, and 11.99, respectively.
+The payments are in U.S. Dollars at 7.99, 9.99, and 11.99, respectively.

 Step 5: Enjoy Netflix

-Once that is completed and accepted, you’re free to start browsing and viewing your favourite shows, if you can find them.
+Once that is completed and accepted, you’re free to start browsing and viewing your favourite shows.